 Divorce and spousal maintenance cases are usually complex.
 If you are preparing for a divorce or already in the process of one, an experienced alimony attorney can provide wise counsel and review your options.

-At Duncan Legal, PC, I understand that divorce and issues of spousal maintenance can be emotional and divisive.
+At Duncan Legal, I understand that divorce and issues of spousal maintenance can be emotional and divisive.
 I will provide the compassionate legal counsel and advocacy you need to establish or modify spousal support arrangements.
 As an experienced Colorado spousal support attorney, I can help you determine the best course of action and make your transition from married to single as seamless as possible.

 Experienced Spousal Support Attorney Serving The Community

 If you are considering a divorce or have just been served with divorce papers and would like to know your options regarding spousal support arrangements, call 303-222-7021 or email me here today to schedule a free one-on-one case evaluation.
 I will use my experience, knowledge, creativity and negotiation skills to help guide you through the process.
 I represent clients throughout Centennial, Littleton, Greenwood Village, Parker, Arapahoe County and Douglas County, Colorado.